 How else will users find it?

-Layers create depth, motion, and help guide users through the online journey.
+Layers create depth, and motion, and help guide users through the online journey.
 That’s why layered elements are such a critical part of design projects.

 Here, DM Home uses layers as part of the main navigation.
 A colored bar extends through the image with a description in the hover state.
-(Make a point to click through, another unicorn in this design is that each color bad matches the accent colors in the accompanying photos.)
+(Make a point to click through, another unicorn in this design is that each color badly matches the accent colors in the accompanying photos.)